 The way we know that the electron travels through our structure is by checking that one electron is lost at our source (left) and, correspondingly, we get an extra electron at our receiver (right).
 But, what happens in the middle?
 Does the electron get blocked?
 Or does it travel smoothly?

 This sample answer those questions!
 The key element is the barriers (red gates) in the middle of the channel.
-The idea is to block/unblock the path with very short voltage pulses (tens of picosecond).
+The idea is to block/unblock the path with very fast voltage pulses (tens of picosecond).
 In other words, this is equivalent to take snapshots of the electron at those barrier locations!
 Combining two barriers allow us to further measure precisely the flight time of our electron!

 For more technical details, check out our APL article!